 The Company has embraced the principles of sustainability as core to its business practice and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
-In November 2020, the Company released its ninth comprehensive Sustainability Report (the "2020 Sustainability Report") and is in the process of securing an ESG Risk rating license from Sustainalytics.
+In November 2020, the Company released its ninth comprehensive Sustainability Report (the "2020 Sustainability Report") and recently secured a top 5% ESG Risk rating amongst our peer companies from Sustainalytics.